 • Unifying visibility and control across endpoints, networks and clouds

-• Analyzes TTPs and other threats
+• Analyzes TTP and other threats

 • Detections and response to targeted attacks that allow teams to move quickly to a response